beginnersbook.com

 4. Java ZonedDateTime plus() method

 There are several plus methods in the ZonedDateTime class such as plusYears(), plusMonths(), plusDays(), plusHours(), plusMinutes(), plusSeconds(), plusNanos().
-These methods are used for adding the specified amount to the ZonedDateTime, however these methods may not give correct results in case of day-light savings.
-The better way for such calculation is to use plus() method and Period as shown in the example below.
+These methods are used for adding the specified date-time to this ZonedDateTime, however these methods may not give correct results in case of day-light savings.
+The better way for such calculation is to use plus() method and Period as shown in the following example.

 import java.time.ZonedDateTime;